-4. INTERNATIONAL REVIEW PANEL
+3. INTERNATIONAL REVIEW PANEL

-The International Review Panel (IRP) follows a general procedure for reporting the compliance by vessels with measures established in the framework of the AIDCP for minimizing the mortalities of dolphins during fishing operations to the governments concerned.
+The International Review Panel (IRP) follows a general procedure for reporting the compliance by vessels with measures established by the AIDCP for minimizing the mortalities of dolphins during fishing operations to the governments concerned.
 During each fishing trip, the observer prepares a summary of information pertinent to dolphin mortalities, and this is sent to the government with jurisdiction over the vessel by the Secretariat.
 Certain possible infractions are automatically reported to the government with jurisdiction over the vessel in question; the IRP reviews the observer data for other cases at its meetings, and any cases identified as possible infractions are likewise reported to the relevant government.
 The governments report back to the IRP on actions taken regarding these possible infractions.

-In 2014, the IRP consisted of 20 members, 16 representing Parties, and four representing non-governmental organizations (NGOs), two from environmental NGOs and two from the tuna industry.
+In 2015, the IRP consisted of 20 members: 16 representing Parties, 2 representing non-governmental environmental organizations, and 2 representing the tuna industry.

-The IRP met in Lima, Peru, on 7 July 2014, in La Jolla, California, USA, on 26 October 2014, and in Guayaquil, Ecuador, on 22 June 2015.
+The IRP met in Lima, Peru on 7 July 2014, in La Jolla, California, USA on 26 October 2014, and in Guayaquil, Ecuador on 22 June 2015.